13 - PE Authenticode

 Path("/tmp/extracted.p7b").write_bytes(signature.raw_der)

-Then, we can use openssl to process its content:
+Then, you can use openssl to process its content:

 $ openssl pkcs7 -inform der -print -in /tmp/extracted.p7b -noout -text